dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
+## October 17, 2020
+* Link SMS reports to leads not contacts

 ## October 16, 2020
 * Extract contact GetGraph to tenant
 * Add render async to content page for handle bar personalization